Apache Canyon Railroad Bridge

-The Apache Canyon Railroad Bridge, located 3 mi northeast of Lamy in Santa Fe County, New Mexico, is a deck plate girder bridge built in 1892.
+The Apache Canyon Railroad Bridge, located 3 mi northeast of Lamy in Santa Fe County, New Mexico, is a deck plate girder bridge built in 1908 by the American Bridge Co.of New York, per a manufacturers plaque on the eastern side of the cross girder, though the NRHP form erroneous states a build date of 1892.
 It was listed on the National Register of Historic Places in 1979.

 It crosses over Galisteo Creek diagonally, with girders 105 ft long.